 Kariya led the Black Bears with a school single-season record 100 points, while Montgomery scored 32 goals to finish with 301 career points.

-They beat Lake Superior State 5-4 on April 3, 1993, at the Bradley Center in Milwaukee, Wis., in the sports moment judged the greatest in school history, becoming the first Hockey East team to win the Frozen Four.
+They beat Lake Superior State 5-4 on April 3, 1993, at the Bradley Center in Milwaukee, Wis., in the sports moment judged the greatest in school history.
+They became the first Hockey East team to win the Frozen Four.

 "They'll go down as one of the greatest teams in college hockey history," Lake Superior State head coach Jeff Jackson said after the game.